‘Tis The Season for Gift Card Redemption

-For many restaurants, the holiday season brings a bustle of promotions, parties and gift card sales.
-Now that the holidays are over and gift cards will soon be spent, if they haven’t already, restaurants must be sure they’re accounting for these gift cards properly.
+For many retailers, the holiday season brings a bustle of promotions, parties, and gift card sales.
+Now that the holidays are over and gift cards will soon be spent, if they haven’t already, retailers must be sure they’re accounting for these gift cards properly.

 Gift card promotions exist in a variety of ways during this time of year.
-Does your restaurant have a “spend $X on a gift card, get an additional $Y free” promotion?
-Perhaps customers can buy gift cards for restaurant chains from a local grocery or convenience store and receive a discount thanks to a bulk gift card deal with that retailer.
+Does your store have a “spend $X on a gift card, get an additional $Y free” promotion?
+Perhaps customers can buy retail gift cards from a local grocery or convenience store and receive a discount thanks to a bulk gift card deal.
 Regardless, from the moment the gift card is issued to the final cent spent, any card must be accounted for.

-Similar to tracking incentives for gift card promotions offered from the restaurant itself, incentives through third-party retailers must be closely monitored, as well.
-For example, if a restaurant inked a deal with a retailer where the store buys the cards in bulk and then resells, the tracking does not end after that initial bulk sale.
+Similar to tracking incentives for gift card promotions offered from the store itself, incentives through third-party retailers must be closely monitored, as well.
+For example, if a fast-fashion brand inked a deal with another retailer where the store buys the cards in bulk and then resells, the tracking does not end after that initial bulk sale.

-Consider a scenario where XYZ Restaurant runs a promotion with Costco, where the retailer purchases a $100 gift card for $69.
+Consider a scenario where XYZ brand runs a promotion with Costco, where Costco purchases a $100 gift card for $69.
 Costco will then sell the gift card for $80, essentially providing a $20 incentive.
-XYZ Restaurant must ensure these cards are tracked separately from other gift card purchases through a separate sequence of gift cards.
+XYZ brand must ensure these cards are tracked separately from other gift card purchases through a separate sequence of gift cards.
 If not, it will be nearly impossible to properly track and record the transactions.